Discovering the Network Granger Causality in Large Vector Autoregressive Models

-As can be seen, both the asymptotic and the bootstrap thresholds control the dFDR to be around the predetermined level $q=0.1$, maintaining the high power.
+As can be seen, both procedures control the dFDR to be around the predetermined level $q=0.1$, maintaining the high power.
 In particular, the good performance for large $N\geq T$ is very encouraging.
-The asymptotic threshold tends to produce slightly larger dFDR's than $q$ while the bootstrap one tends to provide a conservative selection.
-The mixture normal error moderately amplifies these tendencies.
+The asymptotic threshold tends to produce slightly larger dFDR's than $q$ while the bootstrap one is more conservative.
+The mixture normal error moderately amplifies the tendency.
 Despite this conservativeness, the power based on the bootstrap threshold is almost identical to that based on the asymptotic one.
 The exaggeration and the conservativeness by both procedures are mitigated if $T$ is getting large.
 As expected, when the nonzero elements in $\bPhi$ increase (i.e. $m$ rises), the power goes down.
 However, it quickly rises as $T$ increases.